xenit-eu/dynamic-extensions-for-alfresco/documentation/Building_Bundles.md

     </plugin>
 ```

-Have a look at the plugin's [detailed documentation](https://felix.apache.org/documentation/subprojects/apache-felix-maven-bundle-plugin-bnd.html)
+Have a look at the [detailed documentation of the bundle plugin](https://felix.apache.org/documentation/subprojects/apache-felix-maven-bundle-plugin-bnd.html)
 for more information.

 ## Assembling DE Bundles into an AMP